TJP24006/SWBio_TJP_Data_Science_Coursework/README.txt

 1. Download entire github folder including data folder containing LESAPeakArea.csv into a single directory

-2. Run the 'Install Packages' code in On_Off-Tissue_model.ipynb first installing required packages from pandas and sklearn.
+2. Run the 'Install Packages' code in On_Off-Tissue_model.ipynb first, installing required packages from pandas and sklearn.

 3. Import the data from the dataset, and run data cleaning code.
 When cleaned_LESAPeakdata.csv is outputted, double check that no 'NaN' values are present.